-The Effects of Discrimination On the Basis of Sex
+The Effects of Discrimination Based on Sex

 According to research conducted by Lean In, 73% of women still experience conduct that would be considered bias in the workplace, but less than a third recognize it when it happens.
-Despite the passage of the Civil Rights Act and the Equal Pay Act more than 50 years ago, millions of women across the country still feel they are being denied promotions and pay raises, being mistreated by bosses and coworkers, and not being given treatment equal to that of their male counterparts, all because of their gender.
+Despite the Supreme Court ruling that the Civil Rights Act covers gender discrimination, millions of women still face bias.
+Even with the Equal Pay Act passed over 50 years ago, yet pay gaps and workplace discrimination remain.

 If you have experienced gender discrimination in the workplace, do not hesitate to contact us for help.